 Three Things To Consider When Choosing A Test Automation Tool

 Test automation is a pretty big industry in and of itself ($12+ billion and projected to more than double by 2024).
-According to Gartner, there are twenty that make their test automaton magic quadrant and even more in the mix when considering those platforms that specialize.
-Even our own Cycle automation testing platform leverages open source software as part of its core technology stack.
-This core testing software though, is just part of the total testing solution supply chain leaders require to add the needed agility to changing their systems in order to keep up with consumer demand and competition.
+According to Gartner, there are twenty that make their test automation magic quadrant, and even more in the mix when considering those platforms that specialize.
+Even our own Cycle automation testing platform leverages open-source software as part of its core technology stack.
+This core testing software, though, is just part of the total testing solution supply chain leaders require to add the needed agility to changing their systems in order to keep up with consumer demand and competition.

 What’s the difference?